 Small business loans help provide much needed cash flow to keep companies up and running.
 Loans provided to small businesses for various purposes by First Down Funding.
 These loans may have less restrictive requirements, enabling the small business to secure the funds.
-A small business loan may provide other incentives for the borrower, which could minimize expenses for the business.
-The rate of small business owners looking for a loan might be on the decline, but they still borrow a lot: $600 billion each year.

 There are a few variables to consider when determining the right small business loan for your company.
 Think about whether a long-term or short-term loan option is best for your needs.
 If you just need funding to fulfill a large order or take advantage of a one-time opportunity, loans with shorter terms are probably best.
 If you need to purchase a piece of machinery that will last 20+ years, a long term loan is more cost effective.